DrinkinTea22/TeaHud/README.md

 5. Full Class Model
 6. scoreboard 6s
 7. healthcross styles.

+# Notes:
-2. Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.
+How to change some colors? -> Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud. why streamermode is active by default? -> streamermode uses ```cl_hud_minmode 1``` to work, so set it to 0 if you dont want it.

 |**Gamemodes**|**Support**|
 |:-:|:-:|